elastic/kibana/src/plugins/data/public/public.api.md

     // Warning: (ae-forgotten-export) The symbol "FieldFormatConvert" needs to be exported by the entry point index.d.ts
     convertObject: FieldFormatConvert | undefined;
     static fieldType: string | string[];
-    // Warning: (ae-forgotten-export) The symbol "IFieldFormatType" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     static from(convertFn: FieldFormatConvertFunction): IFieldFormatType;
     // (undocumented)